thomasaarholt/prism-em.github.io/installation.md

 You can make these changes persistent by adding the same lines to your `~/.bashrc` file so that they are executed at startup every time you open a terminal.

 Depending how your system is configured and what portions of `Prismatic` you are building you may need to add additional paths.
 For example, if you are building the GUI, you will also need to provide the paths to Qt5 headers and libraries.
 See the [dependencies](#dependencies) for details about what is required.
+For linking HDF5, it may help CMake to provide the path to the root HDF5 install directory `HDF5_ROOT` and to directly link the individual libraries `HDF5_HL_LIBRARY`,`HDF5_LIBRARY`,`HDF5_HL_CPP_LIBRARY`, and `HDF5_CPP_LIBRARY` .

 <a name="environmental-setup-mac"></a>